Performance Characterization of Containerized DNN Training and Inference on Edge Accelerators: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we closely examine and characterize containerized DNN training and inference workloads.
-We demonstrate that lightweight DNN models incur overheads in compute time and consequently energy when containerized.
+In this paper, we closely examine and characterize containerized DNN training and inference workloads. \addc{We demonstrate that containerization overheads are minimal for both DNN training and inference workloads.
+Additionally, we also examine containerization overheads under different power modes and show that workload execution times do not vary.}\delc{We demonstrate that lightweight DNN models incur overheads in compute time and consequently energy when containerized.
 These overheads show up even more in power modes with lower CPU frequencies.
-This is relevant to federated learning workloads, which often involve lightweight models.
-In future, we plan to localize the overheads of containerization and also investigate the effect of containerization when inference and training are run concurrently, as this is an emerging usecase of continuous or lifelong learning.
+This is relevant to federated learning workloads, which often involve lightweight models.} In future, we plan to \delc{localize the overheads of containerization and also} investigate the effect of containerization when inference and training are run concurrently, as this is an emerging usecase of continuous or lifelong learning. \addc{We also plan to examine the overheads of Firecracker Micro VMs on edge devices as they offer enhanced security.}